rob31415/cryptBoot/readme.txt

 ______________________________________
 PREPARE DIRS

-once in live-system again, do
+# once in live-system again, mount root and efi partitions
-"cryptsetup open /dev/sd?? cryptroot" ; mount /dev/mapper/cryptroot /mnt ; mount /dev/sd?? /mnt/boot/efi"
+cryptsetup open /dev/sd?? cryptroot" ; mount /dev/mapper/cryptroot /mnt ; mount /dev/sd?? /mnt/boot/efi
-to mount root and efi partitions.

-now, the order of operations is important:
+# now, the order of operations is important:

 cd /home
 mv rob rob-old # you can delete it as well